 |A door-to-door campaign to educate Anjaw’s residents about the need for proper toilets yielded results

 Most people in Anjaw’s villages had been following unsanitary and unsafe defecation practices.
-Their ‘toilets’ consisted of a perch and covered wooden structures in the open, where pigs consumed the excreta that fell on the ground below.
 With ample land available, people didn’t feel the need to construct toilets in their homes.
 Even if they wanted to, the absence of motorable roads made it difficult and expensive to transport construction material like bricks and cement to the villages.

 With the local Swachh Bharat Mission (SBM) team, Badap launched a door-to-door campaign to educate Anjaw’s residents about the need for proper toilets.
 The exercise was an arduous one.
 “I used to walk for hours and sometimes slept in the jungles and ate at the houses of complete strangers,” she recalls.
 The women were more receptive to the idea of building toilets in their homes as they faced the most difficultly defecating in the open.
 Badap knew that educating the villagers wasn’t enough; connecting with their lives was equally important.
 The team joined hands with the Anjaw Women’s Welfare Association and the Hali Valley Youth Association to roll out IEC (information, education and communication) activities, which included menstrual health and hygiene programmes for girls and women.
 It helped change people’s attitudes towards open defecation, and they began to come forward to build toilets in their homes.